Data-Science-kosta/Long-texts-Sentiment-Analysis-RoBERTa/README.md

 We can see that 1355 examples out of 1682 would not fit into our model!

 # Model
+In the notebook you can find the vectorized implementation of the complete model.
 <p align="center">
 <img src="garbage/model_sa_MR_complete.png" width="900" height="500"/>
 </p>